 As 2019’s event, “Architects of Tomorrow,” marked our 10th flagship event, it serves as a humbling reminder that the enormous conference we put together began as a series of talks held in cramped lecture theatres.
-That organisational team that once numbered under a dozen now numbers well over 50 students, working together tirelessly throughout the year to put together three salon events, and most notably, the 2019 conference.
+That organisational team that once numbered under a dozen now numbers well over 50 students, worked together tirelessly throughout the year to put together three salon events, and most notably, the 2019 conference.
 That conference brought 14 speakers from around the world to the University of Warwick to speak on topics ranging from inclusive architecture and cryptocurrency to cyberdefense and philosophical education.

 TEDxWarwick stands out as a diverse event.
 Despite its name, looks to reach beyond the confines of the Warwick community.
-This year, 42% of our nearly 1000 attendees had no affiliation to the University, with people coming from all over the UK, and even Europe, to listen to our speakers.
+Last year, 42% of our nearly 1200 attendees had no affiliation to the University, with people coming from all over the UK, and even Europe, to listen to our speakers.
 This is no simple university event, it is a regional and national landmark, which is why we have been featured by Coventry 2021 as a flagship event.

 The reason we are consistently able to draw an incredibly diverse audience is our event’s versatility.
 “Architects of Tomorrow” attendees were usually enticed by one talk, and ended up learning about things they had no idea about.
 There’s something for everyone, which is why our audience came from every discipline imagine, graduate or postgraduate.